Practice Areas > Traffic Defense > No Insurance

 No Insurance Charges

 In New Jersey the penalities for driving with no insurance are greater than those for first offense drunk driving or some drug possession charges.
 If you are convicted of driving without insurance you will automatically lose your license for one year; pay more than $1000 in fines, court costs, and surcharges; and be sentenced to community service.
 It is important to get legal advice as soon as you are charged.
-For more information contact our office at 732-845-3203 and arrange a free consultation.
-Our defense attorney will explain how we may be able to help.

 -Was your motor vehicle insurance canceled without your knowledge, or because an agent failed to forward your payment?